rsavoie/intent-based-bot/README.md

 # Intent Based Bot

 Conversational engine for ChatBot fully based on intents using deep learning models and external NLP APIs.
-Supports primary and secondary modes of Facebook Handover Protocol
+Supports primary and secondary modes of Facebook Handover Protocol.
 Some Jupyter Notebooks are provided for testing the application.
+You must provide a `config.py` file with your keys and configuration in `intentbasedbot` package and a model trained on `instance/model`
+You could download one trained on [SNIPS Dataset](https://github.com/snipsco/nlu-benchmark/tree/master/2017-06-custom-intent-engines) [here](https://s3-us-west-2.amazonaws.com/intent-based-bot/models/model.zip) in english and spanish.

 ## Screenshots
 ![Intent Detection](doc/img/intent-detection.jpg)